News / Events

 By 1958, the Society's revenue reached almost $38,000, and later increased to $42,000 as a result of the passage of The Legal Aid Bill which increased revenue to the County for Legal Aid.
 Irene Redstone, who worked as assistant staff counsel at the Florida Bar Association, joined Legal Aid as an assistant staff attorney to work on the increasing caseload, eventually succeeding Eldred upon his retirement in 1971, and later becoming Legal Aid Society's first executive director.
 "We deal with divorce, child custody, seek support for children and arrange adoptions and name changes among other things" said Redstone, who helped prepare Florida's first Adoption Placement Bill.
 The need for Legal Aid intensified, and in 1981, the bar took pride in adopting its Office of Public Service.
 In 1981, the Florida Supreme Court adopted the first IOTA Program in the country.

 Langer worked diligently to expand Legal Aid as the needs of the poverty community increased tremendously, establishing invaluable and long-lasting partnerships with the Courts, agencies, firms, Florida Bar Foundation, other foundations, law schools and voluntary bar associations, raising critical funds and support for growing Legal Aid Society and its Put Something Back Project.
 In 2014, Josefsberg Ladis succeeded Langer and becoming the agency's third executive director following Langer's retirement.
 Ladis continues to fulfill Legal Aid's mission and has further grown and expanded the program advocating strenuously for increased Access to Justice for All using staff attorneys and pro bono resources through Put Something Back in collaboration with the Eleventh Judicial Circuit, firms and other stakeholders.
-In 2024, Legal Aid served over 6,000 individuals positively impacting over 12,000 residents lives through its various departments: Guardianship, Family, Domestic Violence, Bankruptcy, Foreclosure, Eviction, Child Advocacy and Pro Bono Civil matters.
+In 2024, Legal Aid served over 6,000 individuals positively impacting over 12,000 residents' lives through its various departments: Guardianship, Family, Domestic Violence, Bankruptcy, Foreclosure, Eviction, Child Advocacy and Pro Bono Civil matters.
 Legal Aid’s advocacy is wide-ranging and benefits countless low-income communities across the county, and, unlike other programs, serves families and others.
 Florida Bar members in the Eleventh Judicial Circuit are encouraged to donate their time and resources by accepting cases from the Official Pro Bono Program of the Circuit - Dade Legal Aid's Put Something Back program, or by contributing $350 to Legal Aid in lieu of taking a case.
 In exchange, members receive outstanding free CLE training, materials and seasoned mentors, not to mention immense personal satisfaction by helping someone in need.
 Dade Legal Aid truly makes a difference in the lives of needy residents.

 Robert M. Haverfield, Esq.